xxm3/decoder-alpha/TESTING.md

-devBotToken    -- secret token of your bot... devUid    -- your discord ID that you log in the site with devApplicationId    -- ID of the bot (app or client ID)
+devBotToken    -- secret token of your bot... devUid    -- your discord ID that you log in the site with devApplicationId    -- ID of the bot (app or client ID) devGuildId   -- ID of the server that you log into ... when using the website (ie. your dev server)
 ```

 Go to .env in frontend and fill out: